 The Collection of Uteruses

 The man who saw Tumblety’s uterus collection was New York City lawyer and Civil War reptile journalist/spy Charles A. Dunham.
 Dunham stated to a New York World reporter on December 1, 1888, that he was a colonel at the time he met Tumblety in the capital.
 His position as one of the General’s officers would have been the reason why Tumblety invited him to the lecture.
 The General’s officers were his eyes and ears.
 Once the General rejected him by the end of 1861, Tumblety left for two months, but returned and decided to practice his money-making venture; beginning his Indian herb doctor advertising in February 1862.

 Did Dunham lie to the reporter about Tumblety having an anatomical collection and giving the medical lecture?
-Interestingly, just before Tumblety arrived in DC, he was seen in New York City with pictures of anatomical specimens posted outside his Broadway Street office, “which look as if they might once have formed part of the collection of a lunatic…” (Vanity Fair, August 31, 1861) Further, Tumblety made his way to Buffalo, New York, after his two-year sojourn at the capital, and it was reported in the Buffalo Courier Tumblety gave medical lectures, ‘with Thespian emphasis.’
+Interestingly, just before Tumblety arrived in DC, he was seen in New York City with pictures of anatomical specimens posted outside his Broadway Street office, “which look as if they might once have formed part of the collection of a lunatic…” (Vanity Fair, August 31, 1861) Further, Tumblety made his way to Buffalo, New York, after his two-year sojourn at the capital.
+It was reported in the Buffalo Courier Tumblety gave medical lectures, ‘with Thespian emphasis.’

 The Move to London